hernanmd/BioSmalltalk/repository/BioWrappers.package/BioLocalWrapper.class/README.md

-A local wrapper wraps objects in a local environment (image).
+A local wrapper wraps commands in a local environment (image).

 Example